British surgeon jailed in Syria dies in detention: family

-LONDON (Reuters) - A British surgeon who was arrested last November within 48 hours of arriving in Syria to volunteer as an emergency doctor has died in jail, his family and a senior British official said on Tuesday.
+LONDON (Reuters) - A British surgeon who was arrested last November within 48 hours of arriving in Syria to offer his services as an emergency doctor has died in jail, his family said on Tuesday.

 “He was happy and looking forward to being released,” Khan said.
 “We are devastated, distraught and we are angry at the Foreign Office for dragging their feet for 13 months.”

-Khan said when his mother first arrived in Damascus his brother weighed just 32 kg (70 pounds) and was barely able to walk.
+Khan said when his mother arrived his brother weighed just 32 kg (70 pounds) and was barely able to walk.
 In letters Abbas Khan wrote to British Foreign Secretary William Hague, he said he had been tortured in detention and kept in isolated, squalid conditions.

 Reuters was not able to reach the Khan family for comment.